 - Do not drive with the trunk lid open.
 This could allow dangerous exhaust gases to be drawn into the vehicle.
 See "Exhaust gas" in the "Starting and driving" section of this manual. - Closely supervise children when they are around cars to prevent them from playing and becoming locked in the trunk where they could be seriously injured.
-Keep the car locked, with the trunk closed, when not in use, and prevent children's access to car keys.
+Keep the car locked, with the rear seatback and trunk lid securely latched when not in use, and prevent children's access to car keys.